Bob Neumeier: Other work

-From 1989 to 2000, Neumeier reported and handicapped on ESPN’s coverage of Thoroughbred racing.
+From 1989 to 2000, Neumeier reported and handicapped on ESPN's coverage of Thoroughbred racing.
 He was the play-by-play announcer for the 1990 Frozen Four, which was broadcast on WFXT.
 In 1994 he was a reporter for some of the NHL on ABC's late-season and playoff games.

 NBC Sports

-In 1990, Neumeier defeated around 350 of the world’s best handicappers to win the Caesars Palace World Series of Handicapping.
+In 1990, Neumeier defeated around 350 of the world's best handicappers to win the Caesars Palace World Series of Handicapping.
 That October, NBC hired him to serve as a roving reporter for its coverage of the Breeders’ Cup.
-For the 1991 Breeders’ Cup he was promoted to lead reporter, conducting interviews in the winner’s circle.
-In 1992, Neumeier was moved to the handicapper’s role.
+For the 1991 Breeders’ Cup he was promoted to lead reporter, conducting interviews in the winner's circle.
+In 1992, Neumeier was moved to the handicapper's role.
 In 2001 he became a member of the broadcast team for the Triple Crown after NBC gained the rights to the races.
-During a May 1, 2009 telecast from Churchill Downs, Bob Neumeier collapsed, off the air and was taken to Audubon Hospital in Louisville.
-He missed the Kentucky Derby, but returned later that month for the Preakness Stakes.
+During a May 1, 2009, telecast from Churchill Downs, Neumeier collapsed off the air and was taken to Audubon Hospital in Louisville, Kentucky.
+He missed the 2009 Kentucky Derby, but returned later that month for the 2009 Preakness Stakes.
 Neumeier was hospitalized after suffering a stroke on October 29, 2014.
 He was unable to attend the 2014 Breeders' Cup or the 2015 Kentucky Derby, but did appear on the Derby broadcast in a pre-recorded segment.
 The stroke affected his balance and coordination, but not his motor skills or speech.
-He returned for NBC’s coverage of the 2015 Preakness Stakes.
+He returned for NBC's coverage of the 2015 Preakness Stakes.

-Neumeier's work on NBC’s horse racing coverage led to other opportunities at the network.
-In 1991 he was a reported for NBC’s coverage of the American Cup gymnastics event.
-He was part of the network’s team at the 1992 Summer Olympics, covering equestrian events.
+Neumeier's work on NBC's horse racing coverage led to other opportunities at the network.
+In 1991, he was a reported for NBC's coverage of the American Cup gymnastics event.
+He was part of the network's team at the 1992 Summer Olympics, covering equestrian events.
 During the 2004 Summer Olympics, he was a reporter during track and field events.
-In 2006, he signed a three year deal with NBC Sports, which saw him report on Football Night in America and host the network’s NHL coverage as well continue his horse racing and Olympic duties.
+In 2006, he signed a three-year deal with NBC Sports, which saw him report on Football Night in America and host the network's NHL coverage as well continue his horse racing and Olympic duties.
 NBC did not renew his contract in 2009, but Neumeier remained a part of its horse racing coverage through 2016.

 WEEI

 After leaving WBZ, Neumeier freelanced as a college hockey announcer for FSN New England, a panelist on WSBK-TV’s "5th Quarter" Patriots postgame show, and as a Sunday morning co-host on WEEI during the baseball season.

-In February 2002, Neumeier replaced Eddie Andelman as Dale Arnold’s co-host on WEEI’s midday show.
+In February 2002, Neumeier replaced Eddie Andelman as Dale Arnold’s co-host on WEEI's midday show.
 Neumeier joined WEEI at a time where the station, which was also home to Dennis and Callahan and The Big Show, experienced an explosion in popularity.
 In 2005, Neumeier left Dale & Neumy, which was the highest-rated show in its time slot, after he and Entercom failed to come to terms on a contract.